 If we want to specify the datatype explicitly, we need to convert it after the declaration.
 There are two ways in converting the data type of variable data.
 One option is type casting as some languages like C, the other way is to use PHP built-in functions.
 Both are explained in this article as follows.

 The type casting method is most familiar one to convert the data type and its syntax is,

 And, another way to change the type of a variable is implemented by PHP built-in function named as settype().
 For example,

 <?php $count = "5"; settype($count,'int'); ?>

-Since $count is initialized with a value enclosed by double quotes, it’s data type is known as String.
+Since the $count is initialized with a value enclosed in double quotes, it’s data type is known as String.
 After executing the second line of above code, it will be an Integer.
 To confirm it, we can use gettype() method as shown below.

 <?php $count = "5"; echo gettype($count); // output will be 'string' settype($count,'int'); echo gettype($count); // output will be 'integer' ?>

-In later method, type conversion is going to be done in two steps on making a call to the built in function settype() and then the required conversion will take place.
+In the later method, type conversion is going to be done in two steps on making a call to the built-in function settype() and then the required conversion will take place.
 Rather, former method will perform type conversion directly by saving the time of calling settype().
 So, it is good programming practice to follow the former one for changing the data type.

 This PHP code tutorial was published on April 14, 2013.